 Have you ever pulled a coat out of storage, slipped it on, and discovered twenty bucks in the pocket?
 It happened to me recently and I was thrilled. (full disclosure: it was only $12, but I was still happy!)

 That moment of serendipity is what Digit is trying to achieve with their micro-savings app.
 Digit automatically moves money from your checking account to your Digit savings account in amounts it doesn’t think you’ll even notice.

-- Here are some facts:
+- Here are some facts about Digit:

 - You can earn $5 for each friend you refer (links in this post are referral links)